NCERT Solutions for Class 12 Physics Chapter 2 - Electrostatic Potential and Capacitance

 Answer:

-For a single positive charge, the equipotential surface will be the sphere with centre at position of the charge which is origin in this case.
+For a single positive charge, the equipotential surface will be the sphere with centre at the position of the charge, which is the origin in this case.

 23. (d) Describe schematically the equipotential surfaces corresponding to a uniform grid consisting of long equally spaced parallel charged wires in a plane.